pranayhere/articles/aws-apig-sqs-integration/README.md

 This article shows how to Integrate Amazon API Gateway as proxy for SQS (Simple Queue Service).

-###1. create SQS queue
+### 1. create SQS queue ###

-1.1 Open AWS console in services navigate to Simple Queue Service.
+1.1 Open AWS console in services navigate to Simple Queue Service. <br />
-1.2 Click on "Create New Queue"
+1.2 Click on "Create New Queue" <br />
-1.3 Give queue a name, in our case it is "sqs-lambda-demo" and hit "Create Queue"
+1.3 Give queue a name, in our case it is "sqs-lambda-demo" and hit "Create Queue" <br />

 ![alt text](images/sqs_queue.png)